prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 After making a change to the project definition or any file inside the file structure of your local project, you need to sync these changes to the remote project in your Graphcool account.

 The only way of doing this is by running the `graphcool deploy` command.

+In case your local changes might result in data loss, you need to add the `--force` option to the command in order to signal to the CLI that you know what you're doing: `graphcool deploy --force`.

+Sometimes your changes require _migration values_ to be added for the deployment.
+For example, when a you're adding a non-nullable field to a model type for which there are already existing nodes in the database.

 ## Environments